Tutorial: service-tests

 2. We use the get() method to request a badge.
 There are several points to consider here:

-• We need a real project to test against.
-In this case we have used wercker/go-wercker-api but we could have chosen any stable project.
+• We need a real crate to test against.
+In this case we have used Tokio but we could have chosen any one.

 • Note that when we call our badge, we are allowing it to communicate with an external service without mocking the response.
 We write tests which interact with external services, which is unusual practice in unit testing.
 We do this because one of the purposes of service tests is to notify us if a badge has broken due to an upstream API change.
 For this reason it is important for at least one test to call the live API without mocking the interaction.

-• We don't need to explicitly call /wercker/build/wercker/go-wercker-api.json here, only /build/wercker/go-wercker-api.json.
-When we create a tester object with createServiceTester() the URL base defined in our service class (in this case /wercker) is used as the base URL for any requests made by the tester object.
+• We don't need to explicitly call /docsrs/tokio.json here, only /tokio.json.
+When we create a tester object with createServiceTester() the URL base defined in our service class (in this case /docsrs) is used as the base URL for any requests made by the tester object.

 3. expectBadge() is a helper function which accepts either a string literal, a RegExp or a Joi schema for the different fields.
 Joi is a validation library that is built into IcedFrisby which you can use to match based on a set of allowed strings, regexes, or specific values.
 You can refer to their API reference.

-4. We expect label to be a string literal "build".
+4. We expect label to be a string literal "docs".

 5. Because this test depends on a live service, we don't want our test to depend on our API call returning a particular build status.
 Instead we should perform a "picture check" to assert that the badge data conforms to an expected pattern.
-Our test should not depend on the status of the example project's build, but should fail if trying to generate the badge throws an error, or if there is a breaking change to the upstream API.
-In this case we will use a pre-defined regular expression to check that the badge value looks like a build status. services/test-validators.js defines a number of useful validators we can use.
-Many of the common badge types (version, downloads, rank, etc.) already have validators defined here.
+Our test should not depend on the status of the example crates's documentation build, but should fail if trying to generate the badge throws an error, or if there is a breaking change to the upstream API.
+In this case, we specify a list with all possible response values, Joi.allow('passing', 'failing').
+For more complex cases, services/test-validators.js defines a number of useful validators we can use with regular expressions.
+Many of the common badge types (version, downloads, rank, etc.) already have validators defined there.

 When defining an IcedFrisby test, typically you would invoke the toss() method, to register the test.
 This is not necessary, because the Shields test harness will call it for you.